 - 1. Arc length of the Catenary curves

-- 2. SerretFrenet Formulae,
+- 2. Serret Frenet Formulae,

 - 3. Conformal map of stereographic projection.

-- 1. Convergence of improper integrals, applications of comparison tests, Abel's and Dirichlet's tests, and functions. - 2.
-Double integrals, iterated integrals, applications to compute average value, area, moment, center of mass. - 3.
-Applications of complete elliptic integral.
+1. Convergence of improper integrals, applications of comparison tests, Abel's and Dirichlet's tests, and functions.

+2.Double integrals, iterated integrals, applications to compute the average value, area, moment, the centre of mass.

+3. Applications of complete elliptic integrals.

-- (1) R. R. Goldberg, Methods of Real Analysis, Oxford and IBH, 1964. - (2) Ajit Kumar, S. Kumaresan, A Basic Course in Real Analysis, CRC Press, 2014. - (3) T. Apostol, Calculus Vol.2, John Wiley. - (4) J. Stewart, Calculus, Brooke/Cole Publishing Co, 1994. - (5) J. E. Marsden, A. J. Tromba and A. Weinstein, Basic multivariable calculus. - (6) Bartle and Sherbet, Real analysis.
+(1) R. R. Goldberg, Methods of Real Analysis, Oxford and IBH, 1964.

+- (2) Ajit Kumar, S. Kumaresan, A Basic Course in Real Analysis, CRC Press, 2014. - (3) T. Apostol, Calculus Vol.2, John Wiley. - (4) J. Stewart, Calculus, Brooke/Cole Publishing Co, 1994. - (5) J. E. Marsden, A. J. Tromba and A. Weinstein, Basic multivariable calculus. - (6) Bartle and Sherbet, Real analysis.
-TITLE: THEORY OF EQUATIONS

-(To be offered in IV Semester)

-CLASS DURATION - 02 HOURS PER WEEK32 Hours
+TITLE: THEORY OF EQUATIONS (DSE) (To be offered in IV Semester) CLASS DURATION - 02 HOURS PER WEEK 32 Hours Marks-Theory - 30 + Internal Assessment 20= 50

-OBJECTIVE: This course is introduce solid base for theory of equations and find the roots of the cubic equations.
+OBJECTIVE: This course introduces a solid base for the theory of equations and finds the roots of the cubic equations.

-OUTCOMES: This course helps in improving the basic knowledge about the theory of equations and gives the strength in solving the equations.
+OUTCOME: This course helps in improving the basic knowledge about the theory of equations and gives the strength in solving the equations.

 Unit 1 Equations and its roots.

-1.1 Euclid's algorithm - Polynomials with integral coefficients 1.2 Remainder theorem - Factor theorem - Fundamental theorem of 16 hrs algebra(statement only) 1.3 Irrational and complex roots occurring in conjugate pairs Unit 2 Cubic and reciprocal equations 2.1 Relation between roots and coefficients of a polynomial equation - symmetric functions 2.2 Conditions for double point to exist and their classification, 161 2.3 transformation - Reciprocal equations - Descartes' rule of signs - 16 hrs multiple roots 2.4 solving cubic equations by Cardon's method - 2.5 solving quartic equations by Descarte's Method Suggested Projects:
+- 1.1 Euclid's algorithm Polynomials with integral coefficients - 1.2 Remainder theorem Factor theorem Fundamental theorem of algebra(statement only) - 1.3 Irrational and complex roots occurring in conjugate pairs

+Unit 2 Cubic and reciprocal equations

+- 2.1 Relation between roots and coefficients of a polynomial equation symmetric functions - 2.2 Conditions for double point to exist and their classification, - 2.3 transformation Reciprocal equations Descartes' rule of signs multiple roots - 2.4 solving cubic equations by Cardon's method - - 2.5 solving quartic equations by Descarte's Method

-- 1 Roots of Polynomial through Graphs - 2.
+- 1 Root of Polynomial through Graphs - 2.
 Fundamental theorem of algebra - 3.Ferrari method of solving Bi-Quadratic equation - 4.
-Subjects motivated from theory of equations.
+Subjects motivated by the theory of equations.
 Eg: Numerical methods